 There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired.

 How to store Peanut Butter to extend its shelf life?

 You can help peanut butter keep fresh longer by storing it in your fridge immediately after use, although processed peanut butter will be fine on the shelf as well.
-Once prepared (if homemade) or opened from the jar, it should be stored in a tightly closed container, the original container is great, to keep moisture and other contaminants from touching the peanut butter.
+Once prepared (if homemade) or opened from the jar, it should be stored in a tightly closed container.
+The original container works great to keep moisture and other contaminants from touching the peanut butter.

 Homemade and natural peanut butter should be kept in the refrigerator to last longer as they lack preservatives.
-Always use a clean utensil to avoid cross contamination.
+Always use a clean utensil when using the product in order to avoid cross contamination.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 How long is Peanut Butter good for when prepared in a dish?

 How long does peanut butter last?
 That depends.
 How long does bread last?
 In general, peanut butter will be one of the last ingredients to spoil in your dish.